||Sarah Vincent - "Empathy's Significance for the Moral Status of Nonhuman Animals"

 Foreign Study, Summer Schools, Workshops

-John Torrey will attend the Spencer Foundation Graduate Institute for Philosophy of Education workshop at University of Loyola, Chicago in July.
+John Torrey attended the Spencer Foundation Graduate Institute for Philosophy of Education workshop at University of Loyola, Chicago in July.

 Honors and Awards

-Hilary Johnson Memorial Graduate Student Teacher Award: tba
+Hilary Johnson Memorial Graduate Student Teacher Award: Justin Sledge

 Graduate Assistant Meritorious Teaching Award CAS Nominee: Maia Nahele